 If you’d like to learn how you can be confident when it comes to bracketing images, we have a brand new course just for you.
 Bracketing Exposed Landscape Photography Tutorial will walk you through a simple, non-technical workflow to help you to determine the exact bracketing range needed to capture all the details in your image using your camera’s meter and histogram.
 This course is a perfect supplement for those who have mastered using histograms in photography to determine proper camera exposure.
 It will show you when you can get away without bracketing and it will explain when manual bracketing is a better choice than your camera’s automated bracketing options.

 Have you ever made mistakes while bracketing your shots?
-Feel free to share them in the comments below.
+Do you rely on manual or high speed auto bracketing for capturing high dynamic range landscape photograph?
+Feel free to share your own experiences them in the comments below.